Mintberry1628/youtube-playlist-summarizer-n8n/README.md

 - Handling API errors and timeouts is essential for robustness.
 - The quality of AI-generated summaries varies—long transcripts or multi-part content can lead to less precise summaries.
 - Telegram is fast and easy for notifications, but other integrations (Slack, Email, Notion, etc.) are possible.
+- Thorough error handling and fallback strategies (e.g., handling missing transcripts) are recommended for production use.

 ---